logical boo-boos the polyamorous should avoid

 Well, let’s backtrack a bit.
-Pretend you're single, and then also try to lose some of your gender assumptions.
+Pretend you're single, and then also try to lose a few sexist assumptions?

 When you're just starting out in any dating relationship, at the very beginning, before any sort of important bonding has transpired, it's generally assumed that all parties may currently be dating others and/or are free to continue dating others.
 No one has made up their mind or could realistically be expected to make up their mind regarding any longer-term commitment(s) to anyone at all BEFORE you've really even begun dating.